Active Substance: certolizumab pegol

-Whath measures are being taken to ensure the safe use of Cimzia?
+What measures are being taken to ensure the safe and effective use of Cimzia?

 A risk management plan has been developed to ensure that Cimzia is used as safely as possible.
 Based on this plan, safety information has been included in the summary of product characteristics and the package leaflet for Cimzia, including the appropriate precautions to be followed by healthcare professionals and patients.

-The company that makes Cimzia will also provide educational packs for doctors who will prescribe Cimzia.
+The company that markets Cimzia will also provide educational packs for doctors who will prescribe Cimzia.
 These packs will include information on the safety of the medicine.
-Patients will be given a patient alert card with safety information that patients should carry on them.
+Patients will be given a special patient alert card with safety information that patients should carry on them.

 Other information about Cimzia